 What is an Electric Hot Water System?

 An electric hot water system is a system that operates with electricity to provide hot water.
-Such systems can heat water in a storage tank that is available or offer hot water at the point of use without storing it.
+Such systems can heat water in an available storage tank or offer hot water at the point of use without storing it.

-Electrical hot water systems are common as they are easy to install.
+Electrical hot water systems are common because they are easy to install.

 There are two main types of electric hot water systems:

-Who Are Electric Hot Water Systems Best For?
+Who Should Choose an Electric Hot Water System?

 Electric hot water systems are most suitable for: